voschezang/coding-handbook/goals-planning-strategy.md

 **(2) The messy middle**

 Long-term goals are generally stable and short-term plans can be made continuously.
 Everything in between is inherently messy.
 The "middle" is based on the current worldview, but because it is specific it will become more and more obsolete as the environment changes.
-Hence it has to be from time to time.
+Hence it has to adjusted be from time to time.

-- Do come up with a plan, but don't expect to stick to it.
-Build an abstract planning that is simple to adjust.
-- Diversify; consider multiple approaches (bets) that try will help you to reach your goal from different angles.
+A major strategy for this is diversification.
+Consider multiple initiatives that will help to reach your goal from different angles.
+Design these to be *replaceable*.
+Ensure that they can at least be adjusted over time.
+Note that this still allows focus on a single initiative at a time.
-    - e.g. have multiple [key results](https://en.wikipedia.org/wiki/OKR).

-A common tool to address the complexity of this area are OKRs.
-Do note that this works best *as a complement* to a long-term outcome.
+A common tool to address the complexity of this area are [OKRs](https://en.wikipedia.org/wiki/OKR).
+Do note that this works best as a *complement* to a long-term outcome.

-In addition, the following tool can be used.

-Denote a list of *narratives* and a list of *epics*.
-Ideally they correspond directly to each other, but in practice they may be interdependent.

-- Narratives are abstract but intuitive.
-They are large enough to be significant and they are independent of the required input effort.
-- Epics are more concrete.
-Implementation-oriented.They are based on the amount of required work.